durancuevasjATWIT/Individual-Project---Data-Science/README.md

 The dataset encompassed over a thousand samples, reflecting a mix of categorical and numerical variables.
 The decision to employ this dataset was motivated by its relevance to gaming analytics and the availability of features conducive to machine learning exploration.

-Data preprocessing played a pivotal role in ensuring the dataset's suitability for modeling, ensuring their compatibility with machine learning algorithms.
+Data processing played a pivotal role in ensuring the dataset's suitability for modeling, ensuring their compatibility with machine learning algorithms.
 StandardScaler was applied to facilitate feature scaling, and SimpleImputer which addressed missing values.

 ## Methods
   ### Tools